 But whatever the case may be, the pinky pinky is an example of the abuse suffered by girls at a particularly vulnerable point in their lives.
 And while the pinky pinky is typically described in the myth as being impossible to see by men or boys, some variations do mention young boys being attacked by the creature as well.

-How You Can Write It: I’m thinking a real dark, coming of age horror film a la I. It would require treading very, very carefully, though.
-Horror can get extremely dark, but anything to do with the sexual abuse of a child is particularly, well, horrifying.
+How You Can Write It: I’m thinking a real dark, coming of age horror film a la It.
+It would require treading very, very carefully, though.
+Horror can get pretty dark, sure, but anything to do with the sexual abuse of a child is particularly, well, horrifying.
 But I wouldn’t mind a group of girls investigating a ghost in the girls’ bathroom and, through the power of friendship and some ingenuity, finding a way to banish the creature so it can’t hurt another young girl again.

 Abu Rigl Maslukha